 ASIC also provides information regarding directors' duties and directors' liabilities.
 For more information regarding directors' liabilities, view the ASIC website here.

-At Sharrock Pitman Legal, our Accredited Commercial Law Specialists can assist you and provide timely advice about what you should do as a director, how to reduce your risk of any personal liability, and how to protect your personal assets from attack.
+At Sharrock Pitman Legal, we have Accredited Specialists in various areas of law, including Commercial Law.
+Our commercial lawyers can assist you and provide timely advice about what you should do as a director, how to reduce your risk of any personal liability, and how to protect your personal assets from attack.
 Please feel free to call Mitchell Zadow on (03) 8561 3318 if you have any queries, or fill in the form below.

 The information contained in this article is intended to be of a general nature only and should not be relied upon as legal advice.
 Any legal matters should be discussed specifically with one of our lawyers.